MattDoesAThing/yuzu-wiki/FAQ.md

 _yuzu is actively tested and supported on various 64-bit versions of Windows (7 and up) and Linux. macOS is no longer supported due to Apple deprecating OpenGL._

 ### **What are the system requirements for yuzu?**
 _yuzu currently requires an OpenGL 4.5 capable GPU and a CPU that has high single-core performance.
-It also requires a minimum of 8 GB of RAM._
+It also requires a minimum of 8 GB of RAM.
+For more details, see our [Quickstart Guide](https://yuzu-emu.org/help/quickstart/#hardware)._

 ### **How do I build yuzu for the OS that I use?**
 _Take a look at the following guides for steps on building yuzu for the following platforms:_